whitneyburton/portfolios/students/1806-front/mark-pearyer/template.md

 * [Original Assignment](http://frontend.turing.io/projects/linked-list.html)

 ### (description)
+- In it’s simplest form, the application should have the following:
+  Two input fields
+  One for the title of the bookmark
+  One for the URL that the bookmark should link to
+  One button for creating the bookmark and adding it to the page A section for all of the created bookmarks; each bookmark should display:
+  The title of the bookmark
+  The URL of the bookmark (this should be clickable and link to the URL) A button to “Mark as Read”
+  A button to “Remove” the bookmark

 ### (evaluation comments)
 * nice work on commits and commit messages
 * Branch off everytime you're working on a new feature/bug